rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_2/Sorting.md

 The basic idea is simple

 -   If given sequence of no more than one element then we're done

-- Otherwise (Length$>1$) split sequence into two shorter sequences of equal lenth, sort them recursively and merge the two resulting sequences
+-   Otherwise (Length$>1$) split sequence into two shorter sequences of equal length, sort them recursively and merge the two resulting sequences

 Assumption:

-- Length of top level input sequence is a power of two
+-   Length of top-level input sequence is a power of two

 -   This allows for nice splitting into equally sized sub problems as they can all reduce to $2\times 1$

 list MergeSort (list m)